pandey-ankit/wls-for-oke-wko/create-environment/create-environment.md

 In this task, we accept the license agreement for WebLogic Server images resides in Oracle Container Registry.
 As in Lab 5, we will use WebLogic Server 12.2.1.3.0 image as our Primary Image.
 So, to get access to WebLogic Server Images, we accept the license agreement.

-1. Click the link for the Oracle Container Registry [https://container-registry.oracle.com/](https://container-registry.oracle.com/) and sign in.
+1. Copy and paste the link for the Oracle Container Registry [https://container-registry.oracle.com/](https://container-registry.oracle.com/) in browser and sign in.
 For this, you need an Oracle Account.
     ![Container Registry Sign In](images/container-registry-sign-in.png)

 2. Enter your *Oracle Account Credentials* in the Username and Password fields, and then click *Sign In*.